thounsova/calculator-app/README.md

-# this is a calculator app
+## this is a calculator app
+created by 4 students